 4.)
 How much can the backpack hold?
 Are there special compartments for pens and pencils, for money, for water?
 What special needs does the child have in that grade, at that school and personally?

 Backpack on the Back or Roll It

-A big concern for parents should be the weight of the books and supplies that their child carries.
-Books can be extremely heavy and hard on a young back.
-Parents today have a choice to buy a backpack for the back or one that rolls.
+A huge concern for parents should be the weight of the books and supplies that their child carry.
+Books can be extremely heavy and difficult to carry on a young back.
+Parents today have a choice to buy a backpack that rolls.

-I remember as an adult in graduate school how heavy my books were as I walked the hill to my classroom.
+I remember as an adult in graduate school how heavy my books were as I walked "the hill" to my classroom.
 I had to visit a chiropractor during graduate school.
-The wear and tear on my back left me with sciatic pain that got worse as the year went on.
+The wear and tear on my back from carrying books in my arms for long distances left me with sciatic pain that got worse as the year progressed.
 Eventually a lower disc slipped out of place and left me unable to carry anything.

-I prefer the rolling backpack for growing children.
-The weight is easier for them to handle.
-One of the drawbacks is that the backpack on the ground can be overlooked and trip someone.
-Teaching a child to watch out for others is important when a rolling backpack is used.
+I prefer a rolling backpack for growing children.
+It is easier and safer for their young backs.
+A drawback to a rolling backpack is that the backpack can be overlooked and trip someone.
+Teaching a child to be responsible in where they leave their backpack is important when a rolling backpack is used.